bradyhhh/house_market_sentiment_analysis/README.md

 # House_market_sentiment_analysis

-This project involves analyzing sentiment in the Taiwanese housing market using data collected from one of the largest online forums in Taiwan, [Mobile01](https://www.mobile01.com/).<br>
+This project involves analyzing sentiment in the Taiwanese house market using data collected from one of the largest online forums in Taiwan, [Mobile01](https://www.mobile01.com/).<br>

 The project is divided into four parts:
 1. Scrape discussion threads from Mobile01.